 Also select the zonation points that are on the correct side of the deterministic surface but are close to the deterministic surface.
-By close is meant less than 2.0 prediction uncertainty.
+By close is meant less than two times the prediction uncertainty (SD).
 This thresholds can be modified using <t-value-first-help-point>.
 These additional selected zonation points are marked green in the figure.
 More zonation points are selected for stochastic simulation than deterministic surfaces because there is a higher risk of ending up on the wrong side for stochastic simulation.